 The sub-fund may use financial derivative instruments for hedging and cash flow management (for example, Equitisation).
 However, the sub-fund will not use financial derivative instruments extensively for investment purposes.
 The financial derivative instruments the sub-fund is permitted to use include, but are not limited to, futures and foreign exchange forwards (including non-deliverable forwards).
 Financial derivative instruments may also be embedded in other instruments in which the sub-fund may invest.
-Financial derivative instruments may also be used for efficient portfolio management purposes.
+Financial derivative instruments purposes.